Nyagatare District: Fauna et flora

-Soils
+Soil

 The soil of this area is characterized by the tightness of the humifere layer of the soil brought about by the grassy savanna and by the vertisoils that are rich in nutrients mineral elements but lacking organic substances.
 These types of soils may be exploited with the help of modern agricultural techniques and form sorts of artificial pastures camps for livestock.